coronalabs/corona-oss-preview/CONTRIBUTING.md

 Note, that when submitting code to Corona you would have to accept the Contributor License Agreement (CLA).
 This is necessary due to nature of Corona's licensing model.
-In general terms, you are giving non revocable rights to Corona to use your contributed code and license it according as all of the existing code.
+In general terms, you are granting to Corona a copyright and a patent license on your contributed code, allowing Corona to use it for its projects.
+You will keep being the only owner of such copyright and patent.
 Copy of CLA can be found in [CLA.md](CLA.md).
 You will be asked to sign CLA with your Github account when submitting the pull request.